Plans for new health care campus discussed. Couch joins in the talks

 The board and foundation are considering a modular type complex, built to expand as more and more services are offered.

-Page 2 of 2 - The current urgent care site, 3 times the size of the first urgent care center, is already too small, said Hagstrom, and a new urgent care will be part of any new complex.
+The current urgent care site, 3 times the size of the first urgent care center, is already too small, said Hagstrom, and a new urgent care will be part of any new complex.

 Expanded hours for the urgent care, eventually one that will be open are another goal, but only as revenue will support it.